 The management of LGIB has 3 components, as follows:

 Initial resuscitation involves establishing large-bore IV access and administration of normal saline.
 The patient's blood loss and hemodynamic status should be ascertained, and in cases of severe bleeding, the patient may require invasive hemodynamic monitoring to direct therapy.

-Once the bleeding site is localized, therapeutic options include the following:
+Once the bleeding site is localized, nonsurgical therapeutic options that may be considered include the following:

 In patients in whom the bleeding site cannot be determined, vasoconstrictive agents such as vasopressin (Pitressin) can be used.
 If vasopressin is unsuccessful or contraindicated, superselective embolization is useful.

 Lower gastrointestinal bleeding (LGIB) accounts for approximately 20-33% of episodes of gastrointestinal (GI) hemorrhage, with an annual incidence of about 20-27 cases per 100,000 population in Western countries.
 However, although LGIB is statistically less common than upper GI bleeding (UGIB), it has been suggested that LGIB is underreported because a higher percentage of affected patients do not seek medical attention.
 Indeed, LGIB continues to be a frequent cause of hospital admission and is a factor in hospital morbidity and mortality LGIB is distinct from UGIB in epidemiology, management, and prognosis.

 LGIB encompasses a wide spectrum of symptoms, ranging from trivial hematochezia to massive hemorrhage with shock.
 Acute LGIB is defined as bleeding that is of recent duration, originates beyond the ligament of Treitz, results in instability of vital signs, and is associated with signs of anemia with or without need for blood transfusion.